Work in Europe

 Job-hunting in Spain

-Nr.
-1 mistake to make: Do not mention your salary first.
-It is custom to discuss the payment after you have been hired.
+Do not mention your salary first.
+It is customary to discuss payment after you have been hired.
 If you tackle the subject first, you will seem very rude.

 The main newspapers publish Sunday supplements with major vacancy overviews:

 - Regional papers are extremely important in their respective areas:

 - Use your personal contacts: You can use a temporary job, a summer job or an internship as a stepping stone on your way to a permanent job.
 Your first job provides you with the right contacts for your second job – that’s the way it works in Spain!

 A Spanish application

 - Send in your CV, a typed application letter, a recent photo, translated copies of your qualifications and copies of your diplomas.